yoshuawuyts/knowledge/text.md

 > being.
 Reptile.

 ### saucy situation
-hot.
+hot, erotic.
-> This situation got to saucy.
+> This situation got too saucy.

 ### upsert
-If !exists, instert.
+> If !exists, instert.
 Else update.

+### charrette
+> 1. A public meeting or workshop devoted to a concerted effort to solve a problem or plan the design of something.
+> 2. A period of intense work, typically undertaken in order to meet a deadline.

 ## Unicode mappings
 ```txt